glacials/twos.dev/README.md

 other.
 In Winter, the two types of content coexist and documents can flow easily from easy-to-edit ("warm") to hard-to-break ("cold").

-**Warm** content should be synchronized into the project directory from an outside tool---which specifically is up to the reader.
-I use [iA Writer](https://ia.net/writer) hooked up to an iCloud folder, with a Shortcut and/or cron job to copy files into the repository, then commit and push them.
-This makes creating content easy to do from any platform in any state of mind.
+**Warm** content is unstable.
+It should be synchronized into the project directory from an outside tool---which tool is up to the user.
+I use [iA Writer](https://ia.net/writer) hooked up to an iCloud folder, with a Shortcut and cron job to sync files into the repository.
+This makes creating content easy from any platform in any state of mind, while still publishing the (unlinked) content for preview, or for sending to a friend for review.

-**Cold** content must not be synchronized anywhere, because sync jobs are a great way to accidentally overwrite content.
+**Cold** content is stable.
+It must not be sourced from anywhere automatically, because sync jobs are a great way to accidentally overwrite content.
 This is finished content you want to last for years or decades without needing to babysit its existence.

 Winter is very early software, so please use with caution.